Why Wasn’t Turnout Better in Iowa?

-The endless uncertainty over the results of the Iowa caucuses has partially obscured one outcome that is not in dispute: turnout was disappointing.
+The endless uncertainty over the results of the Iowa caucuses has partially obscured one outcome that is not in dispute: Turnout was disappointing.

 To be clear, the number of people caucusing was not down from the last competitive event in 2016, which drew 171,517 Democrats.
 Turnout this time around was 176,436.
 But it did not come even close to the 239,000 who caucused in 2008.
-And that was an unwelcome surprise to those who thought the large field, the evidently close race, and above all, Democratic enthusiasm about the prospect of beating Trump, would combine to produce a bumper crop of caucus-goers.
+And that was an unwelcome surprise to those who thought the large field, the evidently close race, and above all, Democratic enthusiasm about the prospect of beating Trump, would combine to produce a bumper crop of caucusgoers.

 But no dice.